OntimizeWeb/docs/_o_table_components/210-o-table.renderers.md

 title: "Column renderers"
 ---

-Specify how to render cells.
-A table column has the attribute 'type' that indicates how its cells will be rendered.
+Specify how to render a column cell content.
+A table column has the attribute *type* that indicates how its cells will be rendered.

 For example: